flectra-hq/documentation-user/content/developer/reference/backend/testing.rst

        ``target``.
 - **edition**: Optional,

-  - If you don't specify an edition, the step will be active in both community and enterprise.
+  - If you don't specify an edition, the step will be active in both community and professional.
-  - Sometimes, a step will be different in enterprise or in community.
-You can then write two steps, one for the enterprise edition and one for the community one.
+  - Sometimes, a step will be different in professional or in community.
+You can then write two steps, one for the professional edition and one for the community one.
-  - Generally, you want to specify an edition for steps that use the main menu as the main menus are different in community and enterprise.
+  - Generally, you want to specify an edition for steps that use the main menu as the main menus are different in community and professional.
 - **position**: Optional, ``"top"``, ``"right"``, ``"bottom"``, or ``"left"``.
 Where to position the tooltip relative to the **target** when running interactive tours.